frivasplata/STELLAR-Log-Analyzer-web-Tool/README.md

 When an event with result code different than 0 (whihc means a problem occurred) happens after the connection flow reached an ipv4 address then that is not considered a flow issue but an important event to be considered.

+V0.4.0-build-1

+Graphical Summary per MAC address added to the Network Events Analysis page

+Dte and Time filter added to the Network Events Analysis page